prashant-kikani/prashant-kikani.github.io/_posts/2022-1-22-stock-market.markdown

 There's another market called "Derivative market".
 It's kind of derived from the normal stock market(in which we buy/sell trade).
 In the derivative market, people make bets on the price of market indices like NIFTY and certain stocks.

 If you think price of a stock will go up, then you can buy "call" options.
 If you think price will go down, you can buy "put" options.
-If you think price will not go up,(i.e. will remain almost same or will go down) then you can sell "call" options.
-And if you think market will not go down(i.e. will remain almost same or will go up) then you can sell "put" options.
+If you think price will not go up,(i.e. will remain almost flat or will go down) then you can sell "call" options.
+And if you think market will not go down(i.e. will remain almost flat or will go up) then you can sell "put" options.

 By buying/selling call/put options, you're making a bet.
 If your bet turn out to be correct, you will make money, else you will lose money.